 Radiographic agents may produce an uninterpretable pattern.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

 2. Kyle RA, Katzmann JA, Lust JA, Dispernzieri A: Immunochemical characterization of immunoglobulins.
 In Manual of Clinical Laboratory Immunology.
-6th edition.
+Sixth edition.
 Edited by N.R.
-Rose, et al. 6th edition.
-Washington, DC.
+Rose, et al. Washington, DC.
 ASM Press, 2002, pp 71-91